A3 motorway (Romania): Câmpia Turzii – Cluj-Napoca West – Nădășelu section

 The official groundbreaking ceremony for the Transylvania Motorway was held near the village of Vălișoara on 16 June 2004.
 On 1 December 2009, the Turda – Cluj-Napoca West (Gilău) segment (42 km) was opened for traffic, followed on 13 November 2010, by the Câmpia Turzii – Turda segment (10 km).
-As of January 2012, works were being performed only on the Suplacu de Barcău – Oradea West (Borș) segment, with 17 km planned to be opened on 15 November 2012 and other 18 km on 30 August 2013.
+As of January 2012, work was being performed only on the Suplacu de Barcău – Oradea West (Borș) segment, with 17 km planned to be opened on 15 November 2012 and other 18 km on 30 August 2013.
 However, not much progress was visible on this segment by August 2012, and the bridge across the Someșul Mic river, part of the Câmpia Turzii – Cluj-Napoca West (Gilău) segment, was also yet to be built.
 In May 2013, the contract with the Bechtel Corporation was terminated through mutual agreement.
 The construction status of the Suplacu de Barcău – Borș segment is reportedly at 50%.

 An additional 8.7 km segment, between Cluj-Napoca West (Gilău) and Nădășelu, was tendered in August 2012, and awarded to the joint venture between Spedition UMB and Tehnostrade in April 2013.
-Works on this segment were scheduled to begin as late as six months after signing the contract and take one year and a half to complete.
+Work on this segment was scheduled to begin as late as six months after signing the contract and take one year and a half to complete.
 The segment would act as a bypass for Cluj-Napoca, the second most populous city in the country, on the route towards Zalău and Baia Mare.
-The contract was reportedly terminated in June 2013, before any construction works started, but works began in the summer of 2014, with an expected opening date in April 2016.
+The contract was reportedly terminated in June 2013, before any construction work started, but work began in the summer of 2014, with an expected opening date in April 2016.
 As of April 2017, the segment was largely completed, but unusable due to the fact that the bridge across the Someșul Mic river connecting with the Câmpia Turzii – Cluj-Napoca West (Gilău) segment was not completed.
-A contract for the remaining works to this bridge was signed in September 2017, and they were expected to be completed by August 2018.
-The works were finally completed in September 2018.
+A contract for the remaining work to this bridge was signed in September 2017, and was expected to be completed by August 2018.
+The work was finally completed in September 2018.
 The contractor was the Italian company Tirrena Scavi.